MrYsLab/python_banyan/docs/example1.md

 # An Echo Server-Client Example

-In this section we will build a simple echo server-client application using the Python Banyan Framework.
+In this section, we will build a simple echo server-client application using the Python Banyan Framework.

 First, we will run the demo and then examine the code for both the server